ProlificsPanther/BootStrapSamples/README.md

-This Repository has 4 code samples.
+This Repository has multiple code samples.
 Please switch branches for the actual code.

 The title of the codes that are available there.